Benjaminpjacobs/recoverable/README.md

 #### Sleep

-Setting up your class with the following will sleep for 3 seconds between retries:
+Setting up your class with the following configuration will insert a 3 second sleep command between each retry:

 ```ruby
   class Foo